World War: Campaign for Eastland

 Copyright© 2018 by Lazlo Zalezac

-Moving a large number of troops from one place to another is not an easy task, particularly when the move involves different continents.
-Even moving troops from an island to a mainland can require months of preparation before the operation begins.
+Moving a large number of troops from one place to another in not an easy task, particularly when the move involves different continents.
+Even moving troops from an island to a mainland can require months of preparation before an operation begins.
 If an enemy is watching, then deception plays a major part in the plans.
-It is necessary to convince the enemy that one expects to land on beach A, when the real target is beach B, a hundred miles away.
+It is necessary to convince the enemy that one expects to land on beach A when the real target is beach B which is a hundred miles away.

 Jade Force, on the other hand, could mass across a border and sweep in without any major difficulties in moving troops.
 Countries fell until Jade Force, or the Jade Empire as it was now calling itself, effectively controlled the entire continent.
 It was at that point where Jade Force now faced the same difficulties that had faced the IFN coalition in establishing a beachhead in enemy occupied territory.

 The captured Second Fleet of the Chen Navy started making great circuits scouting out the eastern coastline of the Eastland continent.
 The fleet would move from Del Moray to Ulamb, up along the coast to Hamasada, along the coast of Hamasada and then north to the southern coast of Grete before returning to Del Moray.
 It had been making this circuit almost from the day Jade Force had captured the Second Fleet.

 Each time the Jade Empire fleet made that circuit, Ulamb ran its fleet between its shore and the Second Fleet acting as a guard force in case the Second Fleet suddenly turned and headed towards shore.
 Hamasada and Grete did the same.
 Thus, there was an escort for the Second Fleet on each of its circuits.
 Fighter jets launched from the Second Fleet would make quick overflights of the shore while the other side scrambled its jets to counter.
 It was a game of cat and mouse, although who was the cat and who was the mouse remained an open question.